 Since gaining full independence in 1971, Qatar has become one of the world’s richest countries because of its substantial oil and natural gas reserves.
 The Emir has focused on improvements in infrastructure, health care, and education.
 He has also aimed at expanding Qatar’s manufacturing, construction, and financial services sectors.

 There’s no doubt that local tensions have harmed Qatar’s economic prospects and business sentiment.
-However, the economy should see a boost from the continued investment and the upcoming football world cup.
+However, the economy should see a boost from the continued investment and the upcoming World Cup.

 After a period of stagnation during the early stages of the blockade, Qatar’s economy grew by around 2% in 2018.
 The country expects this growth to continue in the next few years.
-Analysts estimate that economic growth could reach 3% by 2021 ahead of the 2022 football world cup.
+Analysts estimate that economic growth could reach 3% by 2021 ahead of the 2022 FIFA World Cup.

 The 2019 Index of Economic Freedom ranks Qatar 28th freest in the world, with high scores for government integrity and monetary freedom, but lower scores for property rights and government spending.